-The pandemic and related uncertainties and restrictions have previously reduced tourism in the markets the Company serves, including Hawaii, Guam and Alaska, and led to increased unemployment and weakened consumer demand in certain segments, including reduced demand for freight that the Company would otherwise carry in those tradelanes.
-Fluctuations in the price of oil and reduced demand from the decline in air or car travel in response to COVID-19 could further impact the Alaskan economy, which in turn could impact the Company's business.
-In addition, the global macroeconomic effects of the pandemic and related impacts on the Company's customers' business operations, including financial difficulties or bankruptcies, may persist for an indefinite period, even after the pandemic has subsided.
+Fluctuations in the price of oil could further impact the Alaskan economy, which in turn could impact the Company's business.
+In addition, the global macroeconomic effects of the pandemic and related impacts on the Company's customers' business operations, including financial difficulties or bankruptcies, may persist for an indefinite period, even as the pandemic subsides.

-In the Company's China service, as a result of the pandemic, the Company has experienced increased demand for its expedited ocean services.
-As the pandemic subsides, supply and demand trends normalize and supply chain congestion eases, the high volumes and rates the Company has experienced will eventually decline, but the Company cannot predict the timing or size of such decline.
-These declines will reduce revenues, but certain fixed costs will remain.
-For example, the Company cannot terminate leases early for chartered vessels in the CLX+ service.
+As the COVID-19 pandemic subsides, supply and demand trends normalize, and supply chain congestion eases, the high volumes and rates the Company previously experienced in its China service have declined, but the Company cannot predict the size and duration of such decline.
+These declines have reduced and are expected to continue to reduce revenues, but certain fixed costs remain.
+For example, the Company cannot terminate leases early for chartered vessels in the CLX+ service absent a breach by vessel owners.